learning-zone/angular-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What is rxjs BehaviorSubject, ReplaySubject and AsyncSubject in angular?
+#### Q. What is RxJS BehaviorSubject, ReplaySubject and AsyncSubject in angular?
-**BehaviorSubject**: It has the characteristic that it stores the **current** value.
+**a.)
+BehaviorSubject**: It has the characteristic that it stores the **current** value.
 This means that we can always directly get the last emitted value from the BehaviorSubject.
 We can either get the value by accessing the **.value** property on the BehaviorSubject or we can subscribe to it.
 ```typescript
 import * as Rx from "rxjs";